 Experience at SAIC

-I've found being part of the SAIC community for a dozen years very satisfying.
-I enjoy sharing what I've learned professionally, and I especially enjoy the give and take of an active classroom discussion.
-After the completion of my course, I highly value my continuing relationships with my former students.
+Being part of the SAIC community for 15 years is very satisfying.
+I enjoy sharing what I've learned professionally, and I especially enjoy the give and take of active classroom discussions.
+After the completion of my course, I highly value my continuing relationships with former students.

 I have extensive real-world and academic experience in urban planning, real estate, and historic preservation.

 My work has been motivated by a deep respect and love for the urban built environment.
 I've been fascinated by the aesthetics of architectural history: what can we learn by really looking at the world around us?
 I've chosen to teach at SAIC because I want to contribute to the recognition of the importance and complexity of the urban built environment.

 I first started teaching graduate students in Historic Preservation at SAIC in 2000 because I'd had an unusual career path, and I wanted to share what I'd learned.
-I'd deliberately chosen to enter the real estate field after my earning my preservation degree at Cornell, because I felt that it wasn't realistic to work in preservation without understanding the financial and planning contexts.
+I deliberately chose to enter the real estate field after earning my preservation degree at Cornell, because I felt it wasn't realistic to work in preservation without understanding the financial and planning contexts.
 I initially worked for a developer of affordable housing and then transitioned to market analysis consulting.

 This consulting career facilitated the use of public-private partnerships as strategies for urban development and revitalization.
-I was privileged to work as a consultant on more than real estate projects in the United States and London, England; many of these were preliminary steps in developing publicly sponsored urban-development projects.
+I was privileged to work as a consultant on projects in the United States and London; many of these were preliminary steps in developing publicly sponsored urban-development projects.
 My responsibilities included writing reports based on my preparation of cash flow projections and detailed estimates of operating revenues, expenses, and rents for the proposed projects.